2C-tBu

 2C-tBu, or 2C-t-Bu, also known as 4-tert-butyl-2,5-dimethoxyphenethylamine, is a serotonin receptor agonist and putative serotonergic psychedelic of the phenethylamine and 2C families.

+Use and effects

+The active dose of 2C-tBu in humans is >5 mg orally per Daniel Trachsel and its duration is unknown.
+Initial tests with 7 mg and with 10 mg (as 5 mg plus 5 mg 2 hours apart) orally produced no psychedelic effects in humans, but instead induced a pronounced and long-lasting tiredness.
+It was hypothesized by Daniel Trachsel and colleagues that 2C-tBu might be a serotonin 5-HT_{2A} receptor antagonist and might thereby be hypnotic, but it was instead shown to be an agonist in subsequent studies.

+Pharmacology

+Pharmacodynamics

-It is a potent serotonin 5-HT_{2A} receptor agonist (K_{i} = 9.9–35 nM, EC_{50} = 4.2 nM) and also binds to the serotonin 5-HT_{2C} receptor (K_{i} = 7–24 nM).
+2C-tBu is a potent serotonin 5-HT_{2A} receptor agonist (K_{i} = 9.9–35 nM, EC_{50} = 4.2 nM) and also binds to the serotonin 5-HT_{2C} receptor (K_{i} = 7–24 nM).
 The drug produces a robust head-twitch response, a behavioral proxy of psychedelic effects, in rodents.
 It also produces hyperlocomotion in rodents.

-The active dose in humans is >5 mg per Daniel Trachsel and its duration is unknown.
-Initial tests with 7 mg and with 10 mg (as 5 mg plus 5 mg 2 hours apart) produced no psychedelic effects in humans, but instead induced a pronounced and long-lasting tiredness.

-It was hypothesized that 2C-tBu might be a serotonin 5-HT_{2A} receptor antagonist and might thereby be hypnotic, but it was instead shown to be an agonist in subsequent studies.
+Chemistry

+Analogues

+Analogues of 2C-tBu include 2C-Bu, 2C-iBu, 2C-sBu, and DOTB, among others.

+History

+2C-tBu was first described in the scientific literature by Daniel Trachsel and colleagues in 2013.